 For those in agriculture related jobs, working full-time is quite demanding, with average weekly hours sitting at 58.9 (compared to 40.0 for all occupations).

-Unemployment for Farmers is below average, which indicates that there’s always work to be done for anyone in a farm job – plenty of opportunities to make hay to make while the sun still shines!
+Unemployment for Farmers is below average, which indicates that there’s always work to be done for anyone in a farm job – plenty of opportunities to make hay while the sun still shines!
 Research your local area for opportunities.

 Source: *Job Outlook Government website.
 Estimates have been rounded and consequently some discrepancies may occur between sums of the component items and totals.